mosaicnetworks/evm-lite-cli/docs/POA.md

 '------------------------------------------------------------------------------'
 ```

-## 6) Vote for nomineee
+## 6) Vote for the nominee

-We can now vote for the nominee by running `poa vote` and following the on screen prompts.
+We can now vote for the nominee by running `poa vote` and following the on-screen prompts.

 ```console
 evmlc$ poa vote